jsith90/capstone-project/README.md

 Visitors to the site hoping to book a table can choose a date, time and table, and are able to inform the site owner of any special requirements they have for their booking.
 After making a booking, users can view, cancel or update them; users cannot choose a table that is already reserved.

-This website is designed with the Baix Ebre in mind; the dishes and beverages on on its menu, the choice of colours, which were inspired by the terracotta and limestone prevalent in the rock formations and Renaissance buildings of the region’s towns and cities.
+This website is designed with the Baix Ebre in mind; the dishes and beverages on its menu, the choice of colours, which were inspired by the terracotta and limestone prevalent in the rock formations and Renaissance buildings of the region’s towns and cities.
 Even the choice of font for titles and headings was chosen because of its similarity to one found on a series of cardboard recipes freely distributed at a local grocers in the region’s capital, Tortosa.
 The website includes a landing page and a menu page; users can register an account, which extends user access to the table booking system, where users can create, view, update and delete bookings.

 ![Landing Page](/documentation/responsive.png)